jdhernandezS1/jdhernandezS1/README.md

 - I am a Electronic engineer (Digital systems Specialization) Bachellor from University Of Quindio High Quality.
 - Full Stack Software Developer Diploma from Code Institute.
-- 👯 I’m looking to collaborate on BlockChain Projects.
+- I am looking to collaborate in It Projects.
 - I am open to be part of a development team.